jamespeilunli/nvim-flatbuffers/README.md

 Neovim plugin that redirects "go to definition" from FlatBuffers-generated C++ headers to FlatBuffer schemas.

-Should work by default for the 971-Robot-Code Bazel codebase.
+By default, it should work for the 971-Robot-Code Bazel C++ codebase.
 To adapt for other codebases, change the [configuration](#Configuration).
+It should support all FlatBuffer-compatible languages, but this is untested.

 ## Requirements